21 Must-Have Miami Foods

 The Vibe

-Mood lighting takes neatly organized natural finishings to the next level.
-An elevated environment that demands a slightly fancier dress code makes this place perfect for celebrating a special occasion or a romantic date night.
-Florida is Ford’s home state, so you can expect he wants to make his mark on Miami with incredible food and atmosphere.
+Mood lighting takes neatly organized natural finishes to the next level.
+An elevated environment that demands a slightly fancier dress code makes this Michelin star restaurant in Miami perfect for celebrating a special occasion or a romantic date night.
+Florida is Ford’s home state, so you can expect him to make his mark on Miami with incredible food and atmosphere.

 What to Order

-The eight-course tasting menu is an extravagant experience, but for a slightly less expensive evening, you can order drinks and delicious dishes a la carte.
-Cacio e pepe puffs are an inventive and lighter way to enjoy the classic Italian dish.
-The pan-roasted truffle chicken is a sumptuous and heavenly take on a homestyle meal.
+The pan-roasted truffle chicken, a sumptuous and heavenly take on a homestyle meal, is another one of our favorites.
 You may not want to hit the beach right after this spread of Miami food, but it’s well worth the decadent experience.

 Stubborn Seed | 101 Washington Ave., Miami Beach, FL 33139 | $$$$